 Sufficed to say there is not a Bristol City manager kit so that is why we are talking about the Arsenal Manager Kit.

-The Wild Cards Expansion is potentially the most impactful expansion in terms of gameplay.
-I say potentially because the next two definitely do change the game but on its own Wild Cards Expansion will not only add to the base game but also literally changes your decisions during the game.
+The Wild Cards Expansion is potentially the most impactful in terms of gameplay.
+I say potentially because the next two definitely do change the game but on its own Wild Cards Expansion will not only add to the fun of the base game but also will force you to change your decisions during the game.

 Essentially the Wild Cards adds more players but some of these players are Veterans.
 A veteran is the exact opposite of a developing player.